tom-mi/iBrew/README.md

 ibrew
 ```

-Or if you want to start the web interface type
+Or if you want to start the web interface with event triggers type

 ```
-ibrew web
+ibrew events web
 ```

 And surf to your pi on port 2080!